KxSystems/docs/docs/wp/disaster-floods/index.md

 Given the data available, it was possible to split the information into three datasets

 1. Ungauged basin: Information available at sites that do not contain stream gauge or future forecasting information.
-Data is limited to land use, past rainfall and upstream information.
+Data was limited to land use, past rainfall and upstream information.

-2. Gauged basin: All information contained within the ungauged basin dataset, as well as stream guage information.
-This includes previous river heights and lagged/aggregated flooding information.
+2. Gauged basin: All information contained within the ungauged basin dataset, as well as stream gauge information.
+This included previous river heights and lagged/aggregated flooding information.

 3. Perfect Forecasts: All information contained within the gauged basin dataset, as well as precipitation information around the time of the event.

 To obtain these features, the `feat` function was used.
-This enables previous information along with windowed features to be extracted.
+This enabled previous information along with windowed features to be extracted.
 This function takes the following parameters as input:

--	`x` table that's being updated
+-	`x` table that is being updated
 -	`y` how many values to calculate (integer list)
 -	`z` column to apply the function to (symbol)
 -	`col` new column name (symbol)